vgupta123/SCDV-MS/README.md

 ## Introduction
   - For text classification and information retrieval tasks, text data has to be represented as a fixed dimension vector.
-  - We propose important modification to the simple feature construction technique named **Sparse Composite Document Vector (SCDV)** [1]
+  - We propose important modification to the simple feature construction technique named [**Sparse Composite Document Vector (SCDV)**](http://aclweb.org/anthology/D17-1069)
+  - Our proposed technique improve SCDV by ultizing multi-sense word embedding.
+For details about the modifications, see our ECAI paper: [**Improving Document Classification with Multi-Sense Embeddings**](https://arxiv.org/pdf/1911.07918.pdf)
   - We demonstrate our method through experiments on multi-class classification on 20newsgroup dataset and multi-label text classification on Reuters-21578 dataset.

 ## Testing